Wesleyan-Media-Project/party_classifier_pdid/README.md

 Note: If you do not want to train a model from scratch, you can use the trained model we provide [here](https://github.com/Wesleyan-Media-Project/party_classifier_pdid/blob/main/models/party_clf_pdid_rf.joblib), and skip to 2.2.

 To run our scripts, you need to have a trained classifier.
-The script [`01_create_training_data.ipynb`](https://github.com/Wesleyan-Media-Project/party_classifier_pdid/blob/main/01_create_training_data.ipynb) prepares a training dataset by first reading the ad data `fb_2020_140m_adid_var1.csv.gz` (ADD FIGSHARE LINK ONCE READY) which has the metadata for each ad and merges it with the WMP entity file [`wmp_fb_entities_v090622.csv`](https://github.com/Wesleyan-Media-Project/datasets/blob/main/wmp_entity_files/Facebook/2022/wmp_fb_2022_entities_v091922.csv) which has the party affiliation information on each entity that publishes ads on Facebook, based on the pd_id column.
+The script [`01_create_training_data.ipynb`](https://github.com/Wesleyan-Media-Project/party_classifier_pdid/blob/main/01_create_training_data.ipynb) prepares a training dataset by first reading the ad data [`fb_2020_140m_adid_var1.csv.gz`](https://figshare.wesleyan.edu/account/articles/26093254) which has the metadata for each ad and merges it with the WMP entity file [`wmp_fb_entities_v090622.csv`](https://github.com/Wesleyan-Media-Project/datasets/blob/main/wmp_entity_files/Facebook/2022/wmp_fb_2022_entities_v091922.csv) which has the party affiliation information on each entity that publishes ads on Facebook, based on the pd_id column.
 This allows the script to associate each ad with a party affiliation.

 Second, the script checks for each page ID (page_id) and ensures all associated ads have consistent party affiliations.
 If a page ID has ads with conflicting party affiliations, it marks that page ID as non-usable.